cdsittampalam/documentation/docs/Deposit & Withdraw.md

 #### Steps

-1. Tap on the notification on your phone.
+1. Tap the notification on your phone.
 The Withdrawal screen shows.
 2. Click **Show Details** to view more details of the transaction.
 3. To approve, tap **Approve**.
 4. To reject, tap **Reject**.